Summer Photo Workshop Around Iceland

 Now in the north of Iceland, we’ll feel the plummeting power of Europes’s largest waterfall by volume, Dettifoss, from it, better yet less-visited side, and take some shorter hikes in the river canyon of Jökulsárgljufur National Park to see rock stacks dividing the powerful Jökulsá á Fjöllum.
 In Mývatn, we’ll photograph geothermal steam vents, bizarre volcanic formations, and fields of craters that will make you feel like you are on the moon, then check out or swim in warm, silica-rich water with an amazing blue-colour, from a nearby geothermal power plant.

 DAY 9 – MÝVATN – SKAGAFJÖRÐUR – REYKJAVIK

-We take an easy hike to the geothermal fields of Hveradalir in Kerlingarfjöll, one of the most colorfull geothermal areas in the highlands of Iceland.
-On our way back from Kerlingarfjöll we stop at the waterfall Gýgjarkvísl, then take the gravel highlands route back down to the Geysir area in Haukadalur, and have an opertunity of shooting one or two of the pearls in the “Golden Circle” while we make our way back to Reykjavik in the night.
+We take an easy hike to the geothermal fields of Hveradalir in Kerlingarfjöll, one of the most colourful geothermal areas in the highlands of Iceland.
+On our way back from Kerlingarfjöll we stop at the waterfall Gýgjarkvísl, then take the gravel Highlands route back down to the Geysir area in Haukadalur, and have an opportunity of shooting one or two of the pearls in the “Golden Circle” while we make our way back to Reykjavik in the night.
 We’ll stay in Reykjavik the last night, allowing you to do any last minute shopping or city sightseeing.

 Refunds will be initiated within 72 hours of the time that the request is approved.